 What causes valve leakage?

-Leakage may result from wear, improper installation, material incompatibility, or operation beyond design limits.
+Leakage can result from wear, incorrect installation, or unsuitable materials.

 FeatureEarlier SystemsModern Systems